lammps/lammps/doc/src/fix_rheo.rst

 Restrictions
 """"""""""""

 This fix must be used with atom style rheo or rheo/thermal.
-This fix must be used in conjuction with
-:doc:`fix rheo/pressure <fix_rheo_pressure>`. and
-:doc:`fix rheo/viscosity <fix_rheo_viscosity>`, If the *thermal*
+This fix must be used in conjuction with :doc:`fix rheo/pressure <fix_rheo_pressure>`. and :doc:`fix rheo/viscosity <fix_rheo_viscosity>`.
+If the *thermal* setting is used, there must also be an instance of
-setting is used, there must also be an instance of :doc:`fix rheo/thermal <fix_rheo_thermal>`.
+:doc:`fix rheo/thermal <fix_rheo_thermal>`.
 The fix group must be set to all.
-Only one instance of fix rheo may be defined and it must be defined prior to all other RHEO fixes.
+Only one instance of fix rheo may be defined and it  must be defined prior to all other RHEO fixes in the input script.

 This fix is part of the RHEO package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` page for more info.

 Related commands
 """"""""""""""""